Global Market Comments

 The reverberation has been intense and far-reaching in Silicon Valley with former stalwarts such as Kleiner Perkins Caufield & Byers breaking up, outmaneuvered by this fresh newcomer with unlimited capital.

-Let me remind you that it was considered standard to cautiously wade into investment with several millions.
+Let me remind you that it was once considered standard to cautiously wade into investment with several millions.

 Venture capitalists would take stock of the progress and reassess if they wanted to delve in some more.